ash4x/Frasier/README.md

-# frasier
+# Primordial - AGENT #F

-Frasier is an open-source AI agent built in Python, designed to be a versatile assistant that adapts to users' specific needs and workflows.
+Agent #F, codename frasier, is the open-source agent released by Primodial, the first of many editions.
+Designed to be a versatile assistant that adapts to users' specific needs and workflows.
 Whether you're a developer, researcher, or trader, Frasier can be customized to enhance your productivity and streamline your tasks.

 # Features
 Frasier offers a robust set of capabilities that make it a powerful tool for various applications: